 And it’s not like the story ends here.
 I can’t forget the mornings I spent relaxing in the Social Lobby near Print Works and the Bluebell Garden outside.
 These two friendly spaces are just another reason why I can’t stop thinking about Proximity Hotel.
 If they’re anything like this wonderful place to stay, I want to spend time exploring the rest of the Quaintance Weaver family, including the nearby O.Henry Hotel and Green Valley Grill Restaurant, as well as Lucky 32 Southern Kitchen‘s two locations in Greensboro and Cary.

-And that’s my story.
+That’s my story and I’m sticking with it.
 We’d love to know about your thoughts on the awesome Proximity Hotel in Greensboro.
 Ever stayed there?
 If you haven’t been, what do you think is the best part of this place?
 Share your thoughts in the comments and keep this conversation going!